 The Application Process

-Links to the application, recommendation forms, and application timeline are to the left.
+Links to the application and application timeline are to the left.
 Please read this information carefully, as it will provide you with information regarding each step of the application process.

 Applications submitted after the deadline will not receive consideration.

 - Academic Standing: Candidates are required to be in good academic standing with the University, which includes being a full-time, registered undergraduate student at Emory.
 (Students in their final semester of study who have received approval from Emory College of Arts and Sciences to take fewer than 12 credit hours will remain eligible for employment.)
 Candidates must have a minimum cumulative GPA of 2.75 at the time of application and must maintain this minimum GPA throughout the duration of employment with the department.
 No exceptions will be made.